weremoose/hillsideprojects/_posts/2023-02-15-listening-to-kins-video-in-the-making.md

   - image: ""
     slide_url: /images/the_scavenger_collapse_01.jpg
 ---
-A video in the making that playfully experiments with the format of a BBC educational video to tell the story of a desperate search for something on the verge of disappearing.
+**The Scavenger Collapse** turns its gaze towards the declining vulture population in India and Nepal as it playfully employs the format of BBC educational videos.
+Following the original public service broadcasting remit “to inform, educate and entertain,” the video is narrated by a female presenter and male performer.
+It is accompanied by an 80s style soundtrack.

-A white man travels southwards to find a bird, but during his voyage, he and the search begin to unravel.
-Accompanied by an 80s music-inspired soundtrack, a woman in a studio setting tells the story of the search, the bird, the man, and the following collapse.
+This work explores the consequences of a failed symbiosis and weaves it together with stories of tilting democracies and Britain’s (shameful) colonisation of India, as well as turning the gaze on the presenters themselves.

-*The Scavenger Collapse* is made with the generous support through a project grant from Konstnärsnämnden (The Swedish Arts Grants Committee).
+Made with generous support from Konstnärsnämnden (The Swedish Arts Grants Committee